 Career Overview of Physicians and Surgeons

-Physicians and surgeons are healthcare providers who have specialized in an area of medicine; specific examples include pediatricians, primary care physicians and neurosurgeons.
+Physicians and surgeons are health care providers who have specialized in an area of medicine; specific examples include pediatricians, primary care physicians and neurosurgeons.
 All physicians and surgeons must complete a bachelor's degree and then a 4-year medical degree program.
 After medical school, these individuals go on to complete residencies and sometimes fellowships, depending on a chosen scope of practice, specialty or sub-subspecialty.
-All physicians and surgeons are required to be licensed in order to practice medicine and must pass the United States Medical Licensing Examination (USMLE).
+All physicians and surgeons are required to be licensed to practice medicine and must pass the United States Medical Licensing Examination (USMLE).

 Career Overview of Dentists

-Dentists provide oral healthcare to help prevent issues and maintain good oral health.
+Dentists provide oral health care to help prevent issues and maintain good oral health.
 In general, these professionals practice general dentistry, but some go on to become specialized--such as orthodontists, oral surgeons or maxillofacial surgeons.
 Becoming a dentist requires completing a 4-year dental degree program.
 Specializations can require completing additional post-graduate work or a residency program.
 Dentists must pass the National Board Dental Examinations and be licensed by the state in which they practice.

-In May 2012, the BLS reported an average salary of $163,240 for general dentists.
-Orthodontists were reported to make $186,320 a year in 2012, according to the BLS.
+In May 2018, the BLS reported a mean salary of $175,840 for general dentists, while orthodontists were reported to make more than $225,760 a year.

 Career Overview of Optometrists